Cancel your Azure subscription

 If you have any Azure resources associated with the subscription, they're shown in the cancellation process.
 Otherwise, they're not shown.

 A subscription owner can navigate in the Azure portal to Subscriptions and then start at step 3.

 - In the Azure portal, navigate to Cost Management + Billing.

-- In the left menu under Products + services, select All billing subscriptions.
+- In the left menu, select either Subscriptions or Azure subscriptions, depending on which is available to you.
 If you have a support plan, it's shown in the list.

 - Select the subscription that you want to cancel.